 The transformer is a crucial device in the electrical power system.
 The transformer is used to change the voltage level.
 We know that a high voltage electrical power transformer consists of two wildings primary and secondary winding.
 Both windings are separated from each other.
 Electrical energy passes from primary to secondary winding by the mutual flux or alternating flux.

 It means alternating flux or mutual flux links between the two windings.
 This action will happen if we use an air core, but the iron core is much more efficient than the air core.
-It means if we use iron core then alternating flux or mutual flux can easily link between two windings efficiently.
+It means if we use an iron core then alternating flux or mutual flux can easily link between two windings efficiently.
 On the other hand, the air core has much lower permeability than the iron core.
 For this reason, an iron core is used in transformers.

-Why Core of Transformer is Laminated?
+Why Core of the Transformer is Laminated?

 Basically, the transformer core is the iron core.
 We know that transformer has a very high efficiency than some other electrical devices or electromechanical devices.
 Basically, transformer efficiency is usually 95% or more.
 But ideal transformer efficiency is usually 100%.
-But lamination is used in the transformer core due to reduce eddy current loss.
+But lamination is used in the transformer core due to reducing eddy current loss.
 Though transformer has comparatively low loss and most of the losses occur due to heat and eddy current loss is produced by heat.
 For this reason, the transformer core is laminated to reduce eddy current loss.

-Does Iron Core Transformer use in High Frequency Application?
+Does Iron Core Transformer Use in High-Frequency Application?

 There are two types of electrical energy, such as AC electrical energy and DC electrical energy.
 There are lots of differences between AC and DC power supply systems.
 Basically, the electrical transformer is designed for the alternating current.
 However, if you apply DC power to the primary winding of the transformer then the primary winding will produce constant flux due to the steady current.

 You can apply DC supply to the primary side of a transformer but there is some limitation to it.
-If you apply DC supply to the primary winding then you have to connect high resistance with primary winding in series.
-If you connect the high resistance in series this resistance will control the transformer primary current to safe a DC value, and it will prevent the transformer from burning out.
+If you apply DC supply to the primary winding then you have to connect high resistance with the primary winding in series.
+If you connect the high resistance in series this resistance will control the transformer’s primary current to safe a DC value, and it will prevent the transformer from burning out.
 It is noted that you should avoid applying DC supply to the transformer.

-The high voltage electrical power transformer is an oil-immersed and highly efficient static device.
+The high-voltage electrical power transformer is an oil-immersed and highly efficient static device.
 The electrical power transformers are enclosed with the steel sheet and have a low chance of occurring fault.
 After also that fault occurs in the transformer.
 If we don’t take action to prevent fault it may cause a big explosion.

 To avoid such unexpected explosions transformer protection system is used.
-Basically, an automatic protection system is used for the high voltage transformer.
+Basically, an automatic protection system is used for the high-voltage transformer.
 On the other hand, an automation protection system is not required for all categories of the transformer.
 A small distribution transformer is not required automatic protection system.

 A small distribution transformer is directly connected to the supply line through the fuse but the circuit breaker is not used for the small transformer protection purposes.
 Some common transformer faults occur for different reasons.
 These are some common transformer faults that also occur in the normal case, such as